Stuycs-K/final-project-9-jhas-ngb/WORKLOG.md

 - added pseudocode for move functions in enemy subclasses
 - created constructor pseudocode for all subclasses of enemy and obstacle

+### 5/24/23

+- finished constructors for Enemy classes and subclasses
+- added to move methods for Enemy classes